Mark-Mekhail/Meta-Careers-Coding-Puzzle-Solutions/Level 4/Mathematical Art/README.md

 ### High-Level Solution

-1. Track and store all strokes, combining any strokes aligned on the same axis that overlap
-2. Sort horizontal strokes by the x-coordinate of the leftmost point of the stroke
-3. Map each x-coordinate containing a vertical stroke to a list of vertical strokes at that x position
-4. Go through all vertical strokes and count the number of distinct horizontal strokes that pass through each stroke, adding this count to a total sum of crosses.
+#### getPlusSignCount(N, L, D)

+*Top level function for the problem.*

+Use the functions below to construct minimal lists of merged (i.e. non-touching) lines in each orientation (horizontal and vertical) that represent all of the lines painted on the canvas by the time the painting has been completed.
+Next, go through all merged vertical lines in order.
+For each vertical line, count the horizontal lines that cross the line.
+Return the sum of the counts of horizontal lines crossing vertical lines.

+#### getStrokeLines(N, L, D)

+*Returns lists of horizontal and vertical lines representing all strokes made.*

+Go through all strokes in order.
+Add the line drawn by the stroke to the appropriate list of lines according to its orientation (horizontal or vertical).
+Return the lists of lines drawn.

+#### getStrokeEndpoint(brushPos, strokeLen, strokeDir)

+*Given the current brush position, a stroke length, and a stroke direction, returns the updated brush position after completing the stroke.*

+Implementation is fairly straightforward.

+#### getMergedLines(lines, key)

+*Given a sorted (according to natural ordering) list of lines ```lines``` and a key function ```key``` for sorting the output list, returns a list of non-overlapping lines created by merging groups of lines in ```lines``` where every line in the group touches at least one other line in the group.*

+Go through the lines in order.
+For each line, determine whether the last merged line in a running list of merged lines ```mergedLines``` touches the current line.
+If so, expand the merged line to cover the entirety of the current line.
+Otherwise, create a new merged line that is equivalent to the current line and add it to ```mergedLines```.
+Return ```mergedLines```.

 ### Key Insights and Optimizations

-- We can simplify the problem and avoid double-counting by "combining" overlapping strokes aligned along the same direction and same fixed coordinate.
-For example, if one stroke goes up from (0,0) to (0, 5) and another stroke goes down from (0, 1) to (0, -4), we can "combine" the strokes into one strokes that spans (0,5) to (0,-4)
+- We can simplify the problem and avoid double-counting crosses by "combining" touching strokes with the same orientation (horizontal or vertical) with the fixed coordinate.
+For example, if one stroke goes up from (0,0) to (0,5) and another stroke goes down from (0,1) to (0,-4), we can "combine" the strokes into line that spans (0,5) to (0,-4)
-- If we have two lists of merged horizontal strokes, one sorted by leftmost endpoint and another sorted by rightmost endpoint, we can determine the horizontal strokes that pass through a given x-coordinate by finding the intersection of the elements that start before the x-coordinate and end after the x-coordinate.
-If we search for this intersection continuously over strictly increasing x-coordinates, at most a single linear pass over both lists is required.
+- If we have two lists of merged horizontal strokes, one sorted by leftmost endpoint, which we can call ```horizontals_by_start``` and another sorted by rightmost endpoint, which we can call ```horizontals_by_end```, we can determine the horizontal strokes that pass through a given x-coordinate by finding the intersection of the elements that start before the x-coordinate in ```horizontals_by_start``` and end after the x-coordinate in ```horizontals_by_end```.
+If we search for this intersection continuously over strictly increasing x-coordinates, at most a single linear pass over both lists is required because we will add each line to the list at most once (when the x-coordinate first falls within it) and remove it at most once (when the x-coordinate first falls outside of it).